 Significant customers in lease arrangements under commercial center division include the affiliated entities (see Note 20).
-Rental income arising from the lease of commercial properties to affiliated companies amounted to about \$\mathbb{P}1,397\$ million, \$\mathbb{P}1,317\$ million and \$\mathbb{P}1,263\$ million in 2012, 2011 and 2010, respectively.
+Rental income arising from the lease of commercial properties to affiliated companies which are not part of the Group and therefore not eliminated amounted to about P1,472 million, P1,406 million and P1,317 million in 2013, 2012 and 2011, respectively.